saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

     ) {
     ```

    - Operators like +/-/*/e.t.c can be indented with 8 spaces:

     ```kotlin
     val abcdef = "my splitted" +
                     " string"
     ```

+   - List of super types should be indented with 4 spaces if they are on different lines, or with 8 spaces if leading colon is also on a separate line

+    ```kotlin
+    class A :
+        B()

+    class A
+        :
+            B()
+    ```

 #### <a name="s3.3"></a>Recommendation 3.3: try to avoid empty blocks; multiple braces should start a new line